microbiomedata/metaT_Assembly/docs/index.rst

 Output
 ------

 In the outputs directory will be assembled contigs and scaffolds in fasta format from SPAdes.
-From `bbmap` will be mapped BAM and SAM files, including coverage, index, statistics, and a `.tar` collection.
+From :code:`bbmap` will be mapped BAM and SAM files, including coverage, index, statistics, and a :code:`.tar` collection.
 The log files, run information, and data statistics will also be included.

 An example output JSON file (scaffold_stats.json) is shown below: